What is the South Carolina Life and Accident and Health Insurance Guaranty Association (SCLAHIGA)?

 When you are selecting an insurance company you should not rely on coverage by SCLAHIGA.
 State law prohibits agents and others from use of the Association in connection with a sale.
 Besides, every one of our member companies has the same protection.
 Make your decision to purchase from a particular company based on a review of their financial situation and other factors.

-You may contact us at the telephone number or address listed on our home page or use the link on our home page to Title 38 Chapter 29 of the South Carolina Code of Laws.
+You may contact us at the telephone number or address listed on our home page or review Title 38 Chapter 29 of the South Carolina Code of Laws which can be found at www.scstatehouse.gov/code.

 NOTE: This information is not intended as legal advice, and no liability is assumed in connection with its use.
 The applicable state guaranty association statute is the controlling authority, regardless of any information presented on this site.
 Users should seek advice from a qualified attorney and should not rely on this compilation when considering any questions relating to guaranty association coverage.